Devesh-Attri/SCT_DS_1/README.md

-# Project Description: Data Science Internship Project at SkillCraft Technology
+# Project Description: Data Science Internship Task 1 at SkillCraft Technology

 # Overview
 This repository documents my Data Science Internship project at SkillCraft Technology, where I tackled diverse tasks in data exploration, cleaning, and visualization using Python.